nikiromain/nikiromain/README.md

 - 👋 Hi, I’m @nikiromain
-- 👀 I’m interested in web development and assistive technology for kids with learning disablilites
+- 👀 I’m interested developing assistive technologies for kids with learning disablilites
-- 🌱 I’m currently enrolled in full stack development
 - 💞️ I’m looking to collaborate on your next unique digital project.
 - 📫 How to reach me ...